wavefrontHQ/docs/pages/doc/query_language_reference.md

       <span style="color:#3a0699;font-weight:bold">partial regex</span>
     </td>
     <td>
       Filter metrics, sources, source tags, or point tag values using a subset of regular expressions.
-You write regular expressions between <code>/ /</code> chars.
+You wrap regular expressions in <code>/ /</code> characters.
+For example, <code>/&lt;regular_expression&gt;/</code>.

-      <br/><br/>The list of supported regular expressions:
+      <br/><br/>The list of supported regular expression characters and quantifiers:
 <pre>
 .     : any character (but newline)
 *     : previous character or group, repeated 0 or more times
 +     : previous character or group, repeated 1 or more times ?     : previous character or group, repeated 0 or 1 times
-[xyz] : any character between brackets
-[a-z] : any character between a and z.
-You can specify a range of characters using a hyphen
+[xyz] : any character contained within the brackets [a-z] : characters between a and z.
+Specify a range of characters using a hyphen
 \     : prevents interpretation of the special character that follows
 |     : or
 (  )  : start/end of group